TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-infinite-scrolling.md

 The width of the horizontal scroll bar is equivalent to the width of the grid's visible content.
 I know the overall width of the component but that doesn't help.
 You need to consider the impact of padding, whether there's a vertical scroll bar reducing space for visible content, etc.

 To do this right, we need access to the `clientWidth` and `clientHeight` properties of the `VirtualGrid`'s top level element.
-But that's currently considered an internal implementation detail.
+That's currently considered an internal implementation detail.

-We could either extend the `OnScroll` interface to pass additional parameters (which would be a breaking change) or expose `clientWidth` and `clientHeight` properties on `VirtualGridProxy`.
+We could extend the `OnScroll` interface to pass additional parameters (which would be a breaking change) or expose `clientWidth` and `clientHeight` properties on `VirtualGridProxy`.
 I went with the latter as it's a less intrusive change and more generally useful.

 The mysterious unused `rowOffset` and `columnOffset` variables from the previous section are the offsets to the end of the grid that we need to compare to.
 The code is a little fiddlier than I would like.
 We also need to make sure we don't enlarge the grid past the max size and deal with the possibility that `gridRef.current` might be undefined.